WAN Security

 We have different security implications for moving the Internet edge to the branch.
 In the DIA model, Internet access is distributed across many components; for example, unsecured guest users are allowed Internet access directly.
 They may be guests, but we are responsible for content filtering and ensuring compliance.
 So, we have internal and external attack vectors that need to be considered with this new approach to the WAN.

+You could group these threats into three main categories.
+Outside-in threats could consist of denial of services or unauthorized access.
+Inside-out threats could be malware infection or phishing attacks.
 Then, we have internal threats where lateral movements are a real problem.
 With every attack vector, the bad actor must find high-value targets, which will likely not be the first host they land on.

 SD WAN Security Featrues

-Diagram: SD WAN Security Features.
+Diagram: SD-WAN Security Features.
 The source is Cisco.

 SD-WAN Deployment Models